ZewoGraveyard/BasicAuthMiddleware/README.md

 License
 -------

-**BasicAuthenMiddleware** is released under the MIT license.
+**BasicAuthMiddleware** is released under the MIT license.
 See LICENSE for details.